ArthurSpirling/FlyingBombReplication/README.md

 ```
 pvalue2 <- 1- pchisq(stat2, df=4) #0.18
 ```
 Shaw and Shaw report 0.70 in their paper, but acknowledge the 0.18 is in fact correct.
 In any case, we cannot reject the null of a Poisson.
-For completeness, let's print print our version of Table 2:
+For completeness, let's  print our version of Table 2:
 ```
 tab2 <- data.frame("k"=0:5,"Expected"= round(expected2,d=2), "Observed"=observed2)